-- 1. Life of Pi (Directed by Ang Lee) based on the novel by Yann Martel - 2.
+- 1. Dev Bhoomi (Directed by Goran Paskaljevic) - 2.
 Bicycle Thieves (Directed by Vittorio De Sica)

 [Note: Every week one celebrated/critically acclaimed movie will be shown to students.
 In addition, interviews with the prominent cinematic artists as recorded by Rajya Sabha TV will be played.